 |

-Bipolar disorder is a challenging mental health condition to navigate, and bipolar disorder relationships impact both partners.
+Bipolar disorder is a challenging mental health condition to have, let alone while navigating both bipolar disorder and relationships.
+This can have a profound impact on both partners involved.

-If you suspect you or your partner may be living with bipolar disorder, find out how to address this mental health condition.
-Consider the available treatment options and when it may be time to leave a relationship rather than continue working through the issues together.
+If you suspect you or your partner may be living with bipolar disorder, it is important to learn how to address this mental health condition effectively.
+Consider the available treatment options and carefully consider whether continuing to work through the challenges together is the best course of action or if it’s time to prioritize your well-being and consider leaving the relationship.

 How Common Is Bipolar Disorder in the United States?